Pumpkin Quinoa Risotto is creamy, rich and delicious. It makes a great fall side dish or vegetarian main course.

 - 1/4 teaspoon fresh ground black pepper

 - 3/4 cup pumpkin puree

 - Place broth in a small saucepan and heat to medium low.

 - In a medium saucepan, heat olive oil to medium.
 Add onion and sage and cook for 10 minutes, until the onion has softened.
 Add garlic and quinoa and cook for 3 more minutes, stirring often.

 - Add wine, sea salt, pepper and chili powder.
 Cook unit the wine has absorbed and add enough vegetable broth to cover.
 Continue stirring frequently and adding broth until all but 1/2 cup of the broth has been added.

-- Add last 1/2 cup of broth, LIBBY'S Pumpkin and goat cheese.
+- Add last 1/2 cup of broth, pumpkin puree and goat cheese.
 Cook until heated through, about 4 minutes.
 Transfer to serving dishes and garnish with parmesan cheese.